Philippeville massacre: El-Halia mine massacre

 The largest massacre of the day occurred at the El-Halia pyrite mining town, where about 130 Europeans and 2,000 Muslims lived and worked together.
 The mob was composed of hundreds of Muslims, both men and women, who were mostly armed with farming tools, axes, sharpened shovels, or knives and were led by 25 FLN members.
 They arrived at about 11 a.m., when most of the pied-noir men were working in the mine, and women and children were at home.
 A bloody massacre ensued in which European women were raped and disembowelled or decapitated, children had their throats slit and babies were slammed against walls.
-Some of the local Muslim inhabitants who had initially watched without reacting eventually joined the excited mob as it massacred Europeans under chants of Allah Akabar that blended with Algerian women's ululations.
+Some of the local Muslim inhabitants who had initially watched without reacting eventually joined the excited mob as it massacred Europeans under chants of Allahu Akbar that blended with Algerian women's ululations.
 The attack caused the murder of 37 Europeans, mostly women and children.